scottmudge/OctoPrint-MeatPack/README.md

 ### Only version 3.9.3 from the fork above is compatible!

 ## Installation

+**NOTE:** The plugin has been submitted to the official OctoPrint plugins repository, but is pending review and approval.
+To manually install, please follow the directions below.

 1. Open a terminal or console (or SSH into your Raspberry Pi if using one) and activate OctoPrint's virtual environment (Python).
 Typically this will be in `~/oprint/`.
 You can activate the virtual environment by using the following command: